Ja10th/My-blog-articles/clpjnebop000209l72r0r09fh.md

 export default App;
 ```

-Here, we've set up a `BrowserRouter` as `Router` and defined three routes for the home, about, and contact pages using the `Route` component.
+Here, we've set up a `BrowserRouter` as `Router` and defined three routes for the home, about, and contact pages using the `Route` component which is a child of the `Routes`

 ## Navigating with Links